camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

   * `camunda-cycle-jboss-$PLATFORM_VERSION.war`
   * `camunda-engine-rest-$PLATFORM_VERSION.war`
   * `camunda-webapp-jboss-$PLATFORM_VERSION.war`
-* You are able to delete the corresponding Cockpit tables, because they are not needed anymore.
+* You can delete the corresponding Cockpit tables because they are not needed anymore.

-For further details about installing the camunda BPM webapps read the [installation guide](ref:/guides/installation-guide/jboss/).
+For more details about installing the camunda BPM webapps read the [installation guide](ref:/guides/installation-guide/jboss/).

 ## GlassFish 3.1

-### Cleanup the `$FOX_HOME/glassfish/domains/<domain>/config/domain.xml`
+### Clean up the `$FOX_HOME/glassfish/domains/<domain>/config/domain.xml`

 Remove the following applications: